keithpitt/vendor/Readme.markdown

 $ git add Vendors.lock
 ```

-Installing a vendor library gets the latest version of the code, and adds them directly to your project in a "Vendor" group.
+Installing a vendor library gets the latest version of the code, and adds them directly to your project in a `Vendor` group.

 As part of the installation process the required frameworks are added aswell as any compiler/linker flags.
 The installed version of the library is captured in the Vendors.lock file.